BTS ‘Wings’ Tour Brings A ‘Spring Day’ For K-Pop Fans

 Will The BTS ‘Wings’ Tour Visit Your City?

 So, what makes BTS and their Wings tour different?
 Let’s start with the band themselves.
 BTS are perhaps unique in K-Pop culture, they write most of their own songs, and those songs are often about their own experience.
 As Billboard points out, BTS song lyrics do not conform to the traditional K-Pop formula.
-Instead they explore “deeper social and personal topics.”
+Instead, they explore “deeper social and personal topics.”
 BTS lyrics have touched on difficult topics, in a bold and forthright manner.

 BTS songs have explored difficult issues, and those issues are the same ones experienced by many of their teenage fans.
-Bullying, mental health and the dark sides of adolescence, are all matters that BTS have tackled.
-BTS fans identify with those issues, and relate to BTS on a deeper level because they feel they share experiences with the band that go deeper than the public persona of many K-Pop bands.
+Bullying, mental health and the dark sides of adolescence are all matters that BTS have tackled.
+BTS fans identify with those issues and relate to BTS on a deeper level because they feel they share experiences with the band that go deeper than the public persona of many K-Pop bands.

 “Spring Day” is a perfect example of what makes BTS unique.
 The song has a light and breathy feel, but you perhaps need to watch the video to really understand what is really going on.
 Superficially, “Spring Day” is a song about missing someone, but watch the video while checking out the English translation of the lyrics.
 This is a song about depression, mental illness, and isolation, and yet it is hopeful.
 Jungkook tells us there is a way out, there is hope, because “no darkness, no season, is forever.”

 BTS also manage to put those issues over, in a very human way, during their live performances.
 As the Wings tour recommenced in Seoul last night, the K-Pop Herald wrote that BTS “shared a chemistry” with their adoring fans.
-Of course, with any K-Pop outfit you can expect, glitz, glamour, and a very slick performance, but BTS go beyond that.
+Of course, with any K-Pop outfit you can expect, glitz, glamor, and a very slick performance, but BTS go beyond that.
 It is BTS’s connection with their fans that sets them apart from other K-Pop bands.

 After tonight’s performance in Seoul, BTS will be taking the Wings tour to Chile and Brazil, before arriving in the U.S. for a run of shows.
 Sadly, there will only be five BTS shows in the U.S., these are in Anaheim, California, Newark, New Jersey, and Rosemont, Illinois.
 If you don’t already have tickets, you are out of luck, the whole Wings tour is sold out.